mseong123/ft_transcendence_42/README.md

 # How to Run
 Project is set up in docker.
-Install [docker engine](https://docs.docker.com/engine/install/) Clone and navigate to the directoy
+Install [docker engine](https://docs.docker.com/engine/install/)

+Clone and navigate to the directory
-If make is installed, run
+If make is installed in your system, run
 ```
 make
 ```